Updated: May 26

 Compared to the 2w3, a 2w1 is generally more virtue-oriented and less image-oriented.
 Type 2 wants to be "good" in the sense that they want others to view them as morally good, and Type 1 wants to be "good" in the sense that they want to adhere to their personally defined principles.

-At Average levels, 2w1's Type 2 side begins to define itself based on others, and the Type 1 side begins to pressure itself harder to meet its increasingly its own unrealistic standards.
+At Average levels, 2w1's Type 2 side begins to define itself based on others, and the Type 1 side begins to pressure itself harder to meet its increasingly unrealistic standards.
 This leads to a strong internal split which causes a lot of volatility.
-In general, you can say that in any given moment one will use either their primary type's strategies or their wing type's, and the average level strategies of types 1 and 2 can both be intense, and they often contradict each other.
+In general, you can say that in any given moment one is either using their primary type's strategies or their wing type's, and the average level strategies of types 1 and 2 can both be quite intense.
 This gives rise to contradictory behaviors which can be quite confusing to others, alternating between the 2w1 subjugating themselves to the other (2) and criticizing them (1).

-At Unhealthy levels, 2w1s Type 2 side's rage grows and it becomes manipulative and possessive while its Type 1 side detaches its self-image from reality in order to maintain a sense of self perfection.
+At Unhealthy levels, the 2w1's rage grows and they become manipulative and possessive (2) while simultaneously detaching its self-image from reality in order to maintain a sense of self perfection (1).
 Both types synergize to reject any notion that the individual is capable of any wrongdoing.
-The unhealthy 2w1 dominates others, through hypocritical manipulation and eventually simple aggression, while strongly clinging to the concept that only they know what's right and wrong.
+The unhealthy 2w1 dominates others through hypocritical manipulation and eventually simple aggression, while strongly clinging to the concept that only they know what's right and wrong.
 Compared to the unhealthy 2w3, the unhealthy 2w1 is more self-focused.
 Their fantasy world revolves around their own self-story, and less around validation from others.

 2 wing 3